 Invisible-In-The-Canal Hearing Aids (IIC)

-As with the ‘CIC’ devices below, IIC aids allow the natural use of the pinna (your external ear) to capture sound, work well with telephones and minimise wind interference.
+As with the ‘CIC’ devices below, IIC aids allow the natural use of the pinna (the external ear) to capture sound, work well with telephones and minimise wind interference.
 Due to their small size, some do not allow directional microphones, which may reduce their effectiveness in background noise.
-Small battery size also means that it needs to be changed more frequently.
+The small size 10 battery size also means that battery changes are more frequent.
 Some models are Bluetooth compatible however for these aids to be as small as possible features such as Bluetooth capabilities and volume control buttons are usually not available.

 Completely-In-The-Canal Hearing Aids (CIC)

 Slightly larger than the IIC devices but still designed to fit completely inside the ear canal, CIC aids improve mild to moderate hearing loss very effectively.
-In some cases they may be adapted for more severe hearing loss.
+In some cases they may also be programmed for more severe hearing loss.
 Many of their features are equal to those described for IICs.

-The discreet appearance and natural use of the Pinna to capture sound have driven the popularity of these devices.
+The discreet appearance and natural use of the pinna (external ear) to capture sound has driven the popularity of these devices.
 For those with good dexterity they can be convenient and easy to use, discrete in appearance with minimal wind interference.
-Many CICs can now incorporate directional microphones, improving performance in noisy situations..
-Some models are Bluetooth compatible.
+Many CICs can now incorporate directional microphones, improving performance in noisy situations.
+Some models are also Bluetooth compatible.

-Sitting less deeply in the ear than CIC hearing aids, in-the-canal aids are effective for mild to moderate and sometimes severe hearing loss.
-They can include more features than their CIC counterparts, including directional microphones and Bluetooth compatibility and are easy to use with the telephone, however they are more visible and may not fit well in small size ears.
+Sitting less deeply in the ear than CIC hearing aids, ITC and ITE hearing aids are effective for mild to severe hearing loss.
+They can include more features than their CIC counterparts, including directional microphones and Bluetooth compatibility.
+Although these hearing aids tend to be a little more visible from a side view they have several advantages over the smaller CIC and IIC models.